OpenTranslationBible/open-bible/en-GB/18.Job/md/job-39.md

 ## Job 39:4

-> Their offspring become strong, they grow up in the open field;
+> Their offspring grow strong, maturing in the open field;
-> They leave and do not return to them.
+> They depart and do not return to them.

 ---

 ## Job 39:5

-> Who sent the wild donkey out free?
+> Who set the wild donkey free?
-> And who opened the bonds of the swift donkey,
+> And who released the swift donkey from its bonds,

 ## Job 39:6